 You have to be careful where you put the journal.
 If you’re sincere while writing, as you should – keeping a journal is a great way to be honest with yourself, as I said above – then there are going to be things in it that you don’t want people to find out.

 Now, if you live alone, you’re a lot safer.
-Just don’t keep it in an obvious place where a curious visitor could see it and open it by chance while you’re in the bathroom and can’t stop them. 😛
+Just don’t keep it in an obvious place where a curious visitor could find it and open it (by chance or not) while you’re in the bathroom and can’t stop them. 😛

 I still remember my mom finding the journal I kept while I was a kid.
 I had some things to explain… And I was 8; it’s not that I had that much to hide!
 I remember that I’d written about a boy I liked and my mom had her this-is-cute look while asking me about it.